 Educating for National Leadership 2017: A 35-Year Anniversary Seminar

-Hillsdale College National Leadership Seminars are held in various locations across the country two to three times each year and address issues of politics, economics, and culture.
+Hillsdale College National Leadership Seminars are held in various locations across the country two times each year and address issues of politics, economics, and culture.

 The first program was held in Colorado Springs, Colorado, in 1982 with about 200 business, education, and community leaders in attendance.
 Since then, more than 30,000 individuals have attended the programs.

 The messages of these conferences have reached millions of Americans through Hillsdale’s national speech digest, Imprimis, as well as through coverage by media outlets including Newsweek, the Wall Street Journal, C-SPAN, and National Public Radio.